 The entire length of Rákóczi Street is a pedestrian zone.
 This street connects Széchenyi Street (which is the main street) with Dr. Schulhof Vilmos Promenade.

 The Tourinform Office is located at the beginning of Rákóczi Street.
 If you are coming from Széchenyi Street you will find the Office is on your right.
 The tourist information office is open all year round and offers programs in the area and tourist information for the visitors.
 The office also provides internet facilities and bicycle rental services.

 If you carry on down Rákóczi Street towards the thermal bath it is worth looking at the buildings hiding behind the trees among boutiques, cafeterias and ice cream parlours.
 The pedestrian zone is bordered by villas built in the 1920s, which are nowadays - after significant restoration works- accommodate apartments and cafeterias.

 Fontana Motion Picture Theatre (Fontana Filmszínház) is located half way down Rákóczi Street and opposite the id.
 Dr. Moll Károly Square with a fountain and the full size bronze statue of Károly Moll.
 Károly Moll is the „father” of weight bath, which he developed in Hévíz in the 1950s.

-The new building of the city-hall is located at 1 Kossuth Lajos street, it was constructed between 1998 and1999 on the place of the former town-house.
-It has been inaugurated on September 9th, 1999.
+The new building of the city-hall is located at the Kossuth Lajos street, it was constructed between 1998 and 1999 on the place of the former town-house.
+It was inaugurated on September 9th, 1999.

 The office of the local government is located in the building, its employees receive the clients every working day.
 The southern side wing includes a conference and theatre hall for 200 persons, this facility serves not only the meetings of the city, but all other scientific and cultural events.